14 Focused Assessment- Musculoskeletal System/Mobility

 VI.
 Related Laboratory and Diagnostic Tests

-Some blood tests will be used to diagnose musculoskeletal problems, such as:
+Some blood tests used to diagnose musculoskeletal problems include:

-• Serum calcium levels will be abnormal in patients with osteomalacia or parathyroid problems.
+• Serum Calcium Levels: Abnormal levels can indicate osteomalacia or parathyroid problems.

-• Rheumatoid Factor will be checked to diagnose rheumatoid arthritis, an autoimmune disease.
+• Rheumatoid Factor (RF): Used to diagnose rheumatoid arthritis, an autoimmune disease.

-• HLA-B27, a specific gene, will be used to diagnose ankylosing spondylitis, a disorder that may affect the spine, pelvic bones, and hip joints.
+• HLA-B27: A specific gene tested for diagnosing ankylosing spondylitis, a disorder affecting the spine, pelvic bones, and hip joints.

-• White blood cell count (WBC), erythrocyte sedimentation rate (ESR), and C-reactive protein (CRP) may be checked to diagnose an infection or inflammation.
+• White Blood Cell Count (WBC), Erythrocyte Sedimentation rate (ESR), and C-Reactive Protein (CRP): These may be checked to diagnose infection or inflammation.

-• Creatine Kinase (CK) or Creatine Phosphokinase (CPK) can be checked to diagnose muscular injuries such as myopathy, muscular dystrophy, and or rhabdomyolysis.
-CK can be found in skeletal muscle, myocardium, and brain.
-When muscle is damaged, CK will be elevated in the blood.
+• Creatine Kinase (CK) or Creatine Phosphokinase (CPK): These enzymes are checked to diagnose muscular injuries such as myopathy, muscular dystrophy, or rhabdomyolysis.
+CK found in skeletal muscle, myocardium, and brain, will be elevated in the blood when muscle is damaged.

-Some diagnostic tests can be used to diagnose musculoskeletal problems.
+Some diagnostic tests used to diagnose musculoskeletal problems include:

-• X-ray studies can be used to identify and evaluate bone density and structure.
+• X-Ray Studies: Identify and evaluate bone density and structure.

-• Computed tomography (CT) scan is performed to evaluate musculoskeletal trauma and bony abnormalities that are not able to be detected in X-rays.
+• Computed Tomography (CT) Scan: Evaluates musculoskeletal trauma and bony abnormalities that may not able to be detectable with X-rays.

-• Magnetic resonance imaging (MRI) can evaluate problems in bones and soft tissues, which can be used to diagnose torn muscles, disk abnormalities, tears in ligament or cartilage, and other hip or pelvic conditions.
+• Magnetic Resonance Imaging (MRI): Assesses problems in bones and soft tissues, including torn muscles, disk abnormalities, ligament or cartilage tears, and other hip or pelvic conditions.

-• Bone densitometry can be done with x-rays or ultrasound to evaluate bone density in the spine, hip, wrist, and the total body.
-It is also used to predict fracture risk and effectiveness of treatment for patients with osteoporosis.
+• Bone Densitometry: Performed using X-rays or ultrasound to evaluate bone density in the spine, hip, wrist, and total body.
+It also predicts fracture risk and assesses treatment effectiveness for osteoporosis.

-• Bone scan examines the entire skeletal system to evaluate the cause of unexplained bone pain, to detect damage to bones initiated by infection or other disease, and to discover cancer in bones caused by metastasis.
+• Bone Scan: Examines the entire skeletal system to evaluate unexplained bone pain, detect damage from infection or other disease, and discover cancer in bones caused by metastasis.

-• Arthroscopy is an examination that uses a fiber-optic endoscope inserting into the interior surface of a joint to perform surgery and/or diagnose diseases of the patella, meniscus, and synovial membranes.
+• Arthroscopy: Uses a fiber-optic endoscope inserted into a joint to perform surgery and/or diagnose diseases of the patella, meniscus, and synovial membranes.

-• Electromyography (EMG) is to evaluate the electrical activity of muscles and nerves, which can diagnose neuromuscular diseases, motor and nerve problems (Hinkle & Cheever, 2018).
+• Electromyography (EMG): Evaluates the electrical activity of muscles and nerves to diagnose neuromuscular diseases and motor or nerve problems (Hinkle & Cheever, 2018).

 VII.
 Learning Activity